 - Gynecologic conditions, such as endometriosis, uterine fibroids and infertility

-- Cancer, such as gynecologic cancer, prostate cancer, lung cancer and colorectal cancer
+- Cancer, such as colorectal cancer, fertility-sparing procedures, gynecologic cancer, lung cancer and prostate cancer

 - Urogynecology conditions, such as prolapse and incontinence